janclemenslab/das/docs/quickstart_bird.md

 ## Export annotations and make a dataset
 _DAS_ achieves good performance from few annotated examples.
-Once you have completely annotated the syllables in the first 6 motifs of the tutorial recording you can train a network to help with annotating the rest of the data.
+Once you have completely annotated the six syllables in all 8 motifs of the tutorial recording you can train a network to help with annotating the rest of the data.

 Training requires the audio data and the to be in a [specific format](technical/data_formats).
-First, export the audio data and the annotations via `File/Export for DAS` to a new folder (not the one containing the original audio)---let's call the folder `quickstart`.
-In the following dialog set start seconds and end seconds to the annotated time range: 0 and 18 seconds, respectively.
+First, export the audio data and the annotations via `File/Export for DAS` to a new folder (not the one containing the original audio)---let's call the folder `quickstart`:

 :::{figure-md} xb_export-fig
 <img src="images/xb_quick_bird_export.png" alt="export audio and annotations" width=450>

-Export audio data and annotations for the annotated range from 0 to 18 seconds.
+Export audio data and annotations for the whole recording.
 :::

 Then make a dataset, via _DAS/Make dataset for training_.
 In the file dialog, select the `quickstart` folder you exported your annotations into.
 In the next dialog, we will adjust how data is split into training, validation and testing data.
 For the small data set annotated in the first step of this tutorial, we will not test the model, to maximize the data available for optimizing the network (training and validation).
-Set the test split to 0.0 (not test) and the validation split to 40:
+Set the training split to 0.60,  the validation split to 0.40 and the test split to 0.0 (not test):

 :::{figure-md} xb_assemble-fig
 <img src="images/xb_quick_bird_make_ds.png" alt="assemble dataset" width=600>